N NEON OSS

 • Your team needs frequent database branching for testing and development

-Choose Supabase if...
+Choose Supabase OSS if...

 • You want a comprehensive backend platform with auth, real-time, and storage out of the box